getsentry/sentry-java/docs/modules/android.rst

         --no-upload \
         app/build/outputs/mapping/release/mapping.txt

-Note that this will need to end up in your APK so it needs to run before the APK is packaged.
+Note that this file needs to be in your APK, so this needs to be run before the APK is packaged.
 You can do that by creating a gradle task that runs before the dex packaging.
-However it's *strongly* recommended to use the gradle plugin which will do that for you.

-You can for example add a gradle task after the proguard step and before the dex one which executes ``sentry-cli`` to just validate and process the mapping files and to write the UUIDs into the properties file:
+You can for example add a gradle task after the proguard step and before the dex one which executes ``sentry-cli`` to validate and process the mapping files and to write the UUIDs into the properties file:

 .. sourcecode:: groovy